Blog > Documentation > Mental Health Documentation Best Practices: Guidelines & Cheat Sheet

 • Don’t forget signatures.
 Every entry should be dated and signed (or electronically authenticated in your EHR).

 Applying these do’s and don’ts makes clinical notes clear, defensible, and aligned with mental health documentation best practices.
-By avoiding common pitfalls and sticking to proven strategies, clinicians can reduce liability, support billing requirements, and most importantly, deliver better client care.
+By avoiding common pitfalls and sticking to proven strategies, clinicians can reduce liability, support billing requirements, and deliver better client care.

 5/5